-Mech-Tech College requires that all students comply with a minimum requirement for Satisfactory Academic Progress (SAP).
+Mech-Tech College/Mech-Tech Institute require that all students comply with a minimum requirement for Satisfactory Academic Progress (SAP).
 To measure this progress, the Institution has established minimum parameters for each program of study based on:

-- The normal length of the study program. - The maximum length of the study program which is 1.5 times the normal length. - Quantitative and cumulative Satisfactory Academic Progress shown by the student's grade point average per term. - Quantitative Satisfactory Academic Progress of the academic load registered per quarter, showing an increase in the credits approved by the student.
+- The normal length of the study program. - The maximum length of the study program which is 1.5 times the normal length. - Qualitative and cumulative Satisfactory Academic Progress shown by the student'sgrade point average per term. - Quantitative Satisfactory Academic Progress of the academic load registered perquarter, showing an increase in the credits passed by the student.